raissamiranda/Search-Engine/README.md

 must be collected before
 > http:://ufmg.br/dcc

-## Example
+## Usage
 The collector will comunicate with its scheduler through an input file (given as argument, on the command line), which has a sequence of commands to be executed.
 A file will be created with the same name as the input file, but with the suffix -out in the same directory with the output data.
 The commands are:

 ● ADD_URLS <number>: adds the URLs informed in the following lines to the scheduler.
 The <quantity> parameter indicates how many lines will be read before the next command.

 ● SCALONA_TUDO: scales all URLs following previously established rules.
 When scaled, URLs are displayed and removed from the list.

 ● SCALE <number>: Limits the number of scaled URLs.